 This shift, he argued, has put European and other foreign journalists at risk of being extradited and prosecuted for reporting on U.S. government activities.

 “I was convicted by a foreign power for receiving and publishing truthful information while in Europe.
-Journalism is not a crime,” he declared, warning that the criminalisation of news-gathering activities poses a global threat to press freedom.
+Journalism is not a crime,” he said, warning that the criminalisation of news-gathering activities poses a global threat to press freedom.

-In his closing remarks, Assange appealed to European nations to take action, stating, “If Europe is to have a future where the freedom to speak and publish the truth are not privileges, but rights, it must ensure that what happened to me never happens again.”
+In his closing remarks, Assange appealed to European nations to take action, stating, “If Europe is to have a future where the freedom to speak and publish the truth are not privileges but rights, it must ensure that what happened to me never happens again.”

 “I did not plead guilty to anything but journalism.
 This was never just about me—it is about the right of every journalist to do their job without fear of retaliation.”